Many, many, many years in BBS

 In 1972 Barcombe Bonfire Society was formed and continues to run the event each year

-I will do my up most to see BBS continues, I hope that the young generation it going once we are gone.
+I will do my up most to see BBS continues, I hope that the young generation will keep it going once we are gone.